-Risk Associated with Intrathecal Use Intrathecal administration of GBCAs can cause serious adverse reactions including death, coma, encephalopathy, and seizures.
+Risk Associated with Intrathecal Us Instruction and instruction of GBCAs can cause serious adverse reactions including death, coma, encephalopathy, and seizures.
 The safety and effectiveness of Gadobutrol injection have not been established with intrathecal use.
 Gadobutrol injection is not approved for intrathecal use [see Dosage and Administration (2.2)].

-5.2 Nephrogenic Systemic Fibrosis Nephragenic Systemic Fibrosis GBCAs increase the risk for nephrogenic systemic fibrosis (NSF) among patients with impaired elimination of the drugs.
-Avoid use of gadobutrol injection among these patients unless the diagnostic information is essential and not available with non-contrast MRI or other modalities.
-The GBCA-associated NSF risk appears highest for patients with chronic, severe kidney disease (GFR < 30 mL/min/1.73m2) as well as patients with acute kidney injury.
-The risk appears lower for patients with chronic, moderate kidney disease (GFR 30 to 59 mL/min/1.73m2) and little, if any, for patients with chronic, mild kidney disease (GFR 60 to 89 mL/min/1.73m2).
+enic systemic fibrosis (NSF) among patients with impaired elimination of the drugs.
+Avoid use of gadobutrol inject As increase the risk for nephrogenic systemic inforest (NoF) among patients with imparted entimation of the drogs, Avoid use of gaodoution injeting these patients unless the diagnostic information is essential and not a varilable with non-contrast MRI or other modalities.
+The GBCA-associated pipears highest for patients with chronic, severe kidney disease (GFR < 30 mL/min/1.73m2) as well as patients with acute kidney injury.
+The risk apper for patients with chronic, moderate kidney disease (GFR 30 to 59 mL/min/1.73m2) and little, if any, for patients with chronic, mild kidney disease (GFR 30 to 59 mL/min/1.73m2) and little, if any, for patients with chronic, mild kidney disease (GFR 30 to 59 mL/min/1.73m2) and little, if any, for patients with chronic, mild kidney disease (GFR 30 to 59 mL/min/1.73m2) and little, if any, for patients with chronic, mild kidney disease (GFR 30 to 59 mL/min/1.73m2) and little, if any, for patients with chronic, mild kidney disease (GFR 30 to 59 mL/min/1.73m2) and little, if any, for patients with chronic, mild kidney disease (GFR 30 to 59 mL/min/1.73m2) and little, if any, for patients with chronic, mild kidney disease (GFR 30 to 59 mL/min/1.73m2) and little, if any, for patients with chronic and the second secon 60 to 89 mL/min/1.73m2).
 NSF may result in fatal or debilitating fibrosis affecting the skin, muscle and internal organs.
-Report any diagnosis of NSF following gadobutrol injection administration to Fresenius Kabi USA, LLC at 1-800-551-7176 or FDA (1-800-FDA-1088 or www.fda.gov/medwatch).
+Report any diagnosis of NSF following gadobutrol administration to Fresenius Kabi USA, LLC at 1-800-551-7176 or FDA (1-800-FDA-1088 or www.fda.gov/medwatch).

 Screen patients for acute kidney injury and other conditions that may reduce renal function.
-Features of acute kidney injury consist of rapid (over hours to days) and usually reversible decrease in kidney function, commonly in the setting of surgery, severe infection, injury or drug-induced kidney toxicity.
+Features of acute kidney injury consist of rapid (over hours to Screen patients for acute kidney injury and drifer conditions that may reduce renal infliction.
+Teatures or acute kidney many consist or rapid (or adverse) and usually reversible decrease in kidney function, commonly in the setting of surgery, severe infection, injury or drug-induced kidney toxicity.
 Serum creatinine levels and estimated GFR may not reliably assess renal function in the setting of acute kidney injury.
 For patients at risk for chronically reduced renal function (for example, age > 60 years, diabetes mellitus or chronic hypertension), estimate the GFR through laboratory testing.

 Among the factors that may increase the risk for NSF are repeated or higher than recommended doses of a GBCA and degree of renal impairment at the time of exposure.
 Record the specific GBCA and the dose administered to a patient.
-For patients at highest risk for NSF, do not exceed the recommended gadobutrol injection dose and allow a sufficient period of time for elimination of the drug prior to re-administration.
-For patients receiving hemodialysis, consider the prompt initiation of hemodialysis following the administration of a GBCA in order to enhance the contrast agent's elimination [see Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].
+For patients at highest risk for NSF, do not exceed the recommended gadobutrol dose and allow a sufficient period of time for elimination of the drug prior to re-administration.
+For patients receiving hemodialysis, consider the prompt initiation of hemodialysis following the administration of a GBCA in order to enhance the climination of see Uise in Specific Populations (8.6) and Clinical Pharmacology (12.3)].
 The usefulness of hemodialysis in the prevention of NSF is unknown [see Clinical Pharmacology (12.3)].